The Society hold three amateur radio callsigns - G3UES for HF, G7EAR for VHF and G2HS for the 'Echelford DX Group'.

 A further net takes place on Wednesday mornings, as a pre-cursor to a social gathering of the CWAS - the CW Appreciation Society - at a local hostelry for a lunch-time noggin or two!
 The 'on-air' part of this arrangement starts at around 10:00 with some CW on 3.610 MHz +/- QRM then changes to SSB at 11:00.
 The 'in-pub' part starts at 12 noon at various venues, which are published in the Society's newsletter and on this website, and which are confirmed in the 'on-air' net.

-A 40-metre 'DX' net, designed to make contact with our country members, takes place on Tuesday afternoon at 15:00 local on 7.180 to 7.190 MHz.
+A 40-metre 'DX' net, designed to make contact with our country members, takes place on Tuesday afternoon at 15:00 local between approximately 7.180 and 7.190 MHz, and if that fails, there is often another attempt at 16:00 local.
 Geoff - GI0LAM is a regular attendee, and Dave - G4AFQ pops up from time to time.
-As 40m has been pretty useless of late (2019/2020), we often try 5 MHz USB.
-5.379 MHz seems to be a favourite frequency.
-Remember it's USB - and 100 watts max power.
+As 40m has been pretty useless of late, we often try 5 MHz USB, 5.379 MHz being a favourite frequency.
+Remember it's USB - and 100 watts max power on the 5 MHz band.